 We normally expect supervisors and students to share their Progress Review reports before submission.
-There is a separate section of the form that allows you to report confidential concerns or complaints regarding supervision direct to the Director of Doctoral Studies, who will meet with you to discuss it where appropriate.
-However, it is recommended to discuss problems or queries about supervision as soon as they arise, rather than wait for the formal progress review process (see section 1.4).
+It is recommended to discuss problems or queries about supervision as soon as they arise, rather than wait for the formal progress review process (see section 1.4).

-The Progress Review reports are reviewed by the PhD convenor or Director of Doctoral Studies and will be the basis of re-registration decisions - so it is essential you take time to complete the document and participate in the associated Progress Review meeting with your PhD convenor or the DDS.
-Following the annual review procedures, the Director of Doctoral Studies will confirm to the Research Student Administration Office that:
+The Progress Review reports are reviewed by the PhD convenor or PGR Director and will be the basis of re-registration decisions - so it is essential you take time to complete the document and participate in the associated Progress Review meeting with your PhD convenor or the PGR Director.
+Following the annual review procedures, the PGR Director will confirm to the Research Student Administration Office that:

-- The student and supervisor have both completed their reports. - The progress review meeting has taken place, as appropriate. - The DDS recommends re-registration, provisional registration or otherwise.
+- The student and supervisor have both completed their reports. - The progress review meeting has taken place, as appropriate.

+• The PGR Director recommends re-registration, provisional registration or otherwise.

-6 Changes to Registration status
+6 Changes to Registration Status